Inter-American Development Bank

 Paris AlignmentReasoning

-Regarding transportation, the IDB published “Mitigation Strategies and Accounting Methods for Greenhouse Gas Emissions from Transportation”.
-This document is intended to help planners in Latin America in understanding how to assess the GHG emissions reduction benefits of sustainable transport projects, policies and strategies.
+Specifically regarding transportation, the IDB has published its “Mitigation Strategies and Accounting Methods for Greenhouse Gas Emissions from Transportation”.
+This document is intended to help urban planners in Latin America to understand how to assess the GHG emissions reduction benefits of sustainable transport projects, policies and strategies.
 The document should aid planners accessing climate finance to support sustainable transport initiatives, as well as to assist evaluators in understanding and measuring GHG benefits of proposed investments.

 Subscribe to our newsletter